-Nowadays, Alejandro works as a Lecturer in Circular Economy and Life Cycle Sustainability Assessment at the School of Mechanical Aerospace and Civil Engineering at the University of Manchester.
-He is part of Tyndall Manchester - an interdisciplinary team working on policy relevant research on climate change where he works identifying sustainable solutions for industrial systems on a life cycle and eco-design basis, taking into account economic, environmental and social aspects.
-Alejandro's experience has been focus on life cycle assessment (LCA), carbon footprint, circular economy, material flow analysis, social sustainability assessment, life cycle costing, multi-criteria decision analysis, material efficiency, circular economy and global change both in the academia and industry.
-His current research is focus on the circularity and sustainability of solar photovoltaic technologies and wastewater treatment in developing countries.
+Dr Alejandro Gallego Schmid works as a Senior Lecturer (Associate Professor) in Circular Economy and Life Cycle Sustainability Assessment at the Department of Mechanical Aerospace and Civil Engineering at the University of Manchester.
+He is part of Tyndall Manchester - an interdisciplinary team working on relevant research on climate change sustainability, where he works identifying sustainable solutions for industrial, agricultural, construction, water and energy systems on a life cycle and circular economy basis, taking into account economic, environmental and social aspects.
+Alejandro holds a BSc (Hons) in Environmental Science, a MEng in Environmental Engineering and obtained his PhD in Chemical and Environmental Engineering with First Class (Honours) cum laude.

 Alejandro's research experience, both in industry and academia, has been focus on: